codeadict/codeadict.github.com/_posts/2016-02-21-setting-up-a-golang-dev-environment-on-ubuntu.md

 ---
 ![Haking Golang]({{ site.url }}/imgs/golang_coffee.jpg)

 I am actually in the process of learning the Go programming language.
-I'm not only doing this because i believe that it's an important skill to add to my Resume, but also because it's a compiled language, similar to C/C++ stack but with nicer syntax and also because is has a pretty powerful web server built-in and creating web services its very fast process with it.
-Also being a compiled language, distributing and deploying apps is very simple process.
+I'm not only doing this because i believe that it's an important skill to add to my Resume, but also because it's a compiled language, similar to C/C++ stack but with nicer syntax and also because is has a pretty powerful web server built-in and creating web services its very straightforward process.
+Also being a compiled language, distributing and deploying apps is very simple.
 And finally because the [dev team](https://en.wikipedia.org/wiki/Go_%28programming_language%29) behind go have a great track creating powerful languages.

 This guide intends to help the novice starter in Golang, like me, to set up a development environment fast and without the headaches of compiling the language itself.
 This tutorial assumes you have a basic understanding of Linux commandline and at least have a notion of what is Golang and how it works.
 If you don't have it don't worry, reading [this great book](http://www.gopl.io/) can help you a lot.
 So here we go: